fw4spl-org/fw4spl-doc/FAQ/FAQ-FW4SPL.rst

 What are the BinPkgs?
 ================

 The BinPkgs (binary packages) contain all the extern libraries needed by fw4spl.
 For each BinPkg, a CMakeLists provides the OS specific instructions to build it .
-The can be download on https://github.com/fw4spl-org/fw4spl-deps
+They can be downloaded on https://github.com/fw4spl-org/fw4spl-deps

 Is it difficult to compile an application with fw4spl?
 ======================================================